PoisonousJohn/AzureGameRoomsScaler/README.md

 ## Overview

-AzureGameRoomsScaler is just a tiny application which will send a custom metric `Game rooms number` to Azure, so one can leverage that metric when setting up scale rules.
+AzureGameRoomsScaler is just a tiny application which can be plugged to your exising system which monitors server resources.

-This metric can be useful in both scale out and scale in cases.
+It will give you opportunity to:
+- Roll out new VM based on a specific image
+- Gracefully shutdown specific VM, waiting until there would be no game sessions running

+To make gracefull shutdown work, you need to report game rooms number per VM when it changes.